WLAN-Pi/developers/architecture/FHS.md

 #### Maintainer Controversy

-These packages are provided by WLAN Pi and included as part of the WLAN Pi image, hence, they are not "add-on" packages see [dir-or-file-in-etc-opt](https://lintian.debian.org/tags/dir-or-file-in-etc-opt).
-"Add-on" packages are those who are not provided by WLAN Pi.
+WLAN Pi builds, packages, and maintains several Debian packages, which are included as part of the WLAN Pi image.
+Hence they are not "add-on" packages.
+"Add-on" packages are those that are not provided by WLAN Pi and added by the end user to the host running the WLAN Pi OS.

-However, the team has settled on not conforming to policy and using `/opt` as the root installation directory for our applications.
+However, the team has settled on using `/opt` as the root installation directory for our applications.
+Note that this will cause many [dir-or-file-in-etc-opt](https://lintian.debian.org/tags/dir-or-file-in-etc-opt) errors during application build.

-This is subject to change in the future if there is a scope increase of distributing WLAN Pi packages beyond our maintained package archive. `/opt` is only one of the many changes that would be required.
-If one was to get a package into the Debian archive, the package must follow a proper source package format compiling with Debian policy.
+Note, this is subject to change in the future, especially if there is a scope increase of distributing WLAN Pi packages beyond our maintained package archive on [packagecloud](http://packagecloud.io/wlanpi/). `/opt` is likely only one of the many changes that would be required.
+If one was to get a package into the Debian archive, the package must follow a proper source package format that compiles with Debian policy.

 #### Debian Community Controversy

-See [debian bug 888549](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=888549) and note that as of writing chrome-gnome-shell does not use `/opt`. `/usr/share` is where you will likely find packages installed from Debian.
-If it is installed from Debian, it is not "add-on" software.
+See [debian bug 888549](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=888549), which is about `chrome-gnome-shell` using `/opt`.
+However, note that as of writing chrome-gnome-shell does not use `/opt`.
+And `/usr/share` is where you will likely find packages installed from Debian.
+To be clear, if the package is installed from the Debian package archive, it is not "add-on" software.

 ### /etc/{app}